20 Aug 2024

 5. Follow and maintain a design system

 A design system acts as a central repository of UI elements and patterns, colors, typography, layout templates, and brand guidelines.
-During a product redesign, it helps to maintain consistency and ensures that everyone follows the updated brand guidelines.
+During a product redesign, a design system helps to maintain consistency and guide everyone on updated brand guidelines.

 6. Finalize and launch the redesign

-After you’ve made a few targeted alterations, conducted quality assurance, and everyone has signed off on the revisions, it’s time to go live.
+After you’ve made a few targeted alterations, conducted usability testing and quality assurance, and everyone has signed off on the revisions, it’s time to go live.

 Even though things may seem wrapped up, your work isn’t done.
 You’ll need to monitor metrics like user engagement, conversion rates, and bounce rates to see if the changes are having a lasting positive influence.